 - Cover bowl and let cheese sit and ferment for 1-2 days.

 Day 4 to 6

 Which day depends on fast your cheese and rejuvelac fermented.
 It is done when the top has crusted and you see lots of air bubbles throughout the cheese.

 - Process your crust ingredients, and pat down in

 - Make the Cranberry Sauce Topping or another topping of your choice.

 It is true that a recipe can turn out completely different based on the technique and tools used.
 In this case making the cultured cashew cream cheese base with a food processor is not recommended, it will result in a thick grainy cheese.
 If you’re going to put in all this effort to make this extra special cheesecake you don’t want a grainy cake.

-You want to grind the nuts by themselves until they build up on the blender walls, pause scrape, blend again for a few seconds, pause, scrape, blend again with a little bit of water at a time.
-If you have a vitamix you can just use the tamper tool while blending, that is the best option.
-With a regular blender the pause and scrape technique will be your best bet.
+You want to grind the nuts by themselves until you make a nut flour.
+The flour will build up on the blender walls, If you have a vitamix or blendtec, you can just use the tamper tool while blending.
+With a standard blender, you’ll have to pause and scrape the blender walls.